 Poor self-care behavior adherence remains a substantial problem among people with CHF who must follow a multi component treatment regimen that includes medications, dietary restrictions and exercise recommendations.
 It has been estimated that between one-third and one-half of all patients with chronic heart conditions have difficulty adhering to their prescribed medication regimen in the western world(12).
 Poor adherence to medical regimens among HF patient's results in increased morbidity and mortality rates, decreased quality of life, and increased health care costs associated with increased outpatient care and increased rates of hospital readmission.
-Additionally, between one third and two thirds of all medication-related hospital admissions are preventable(26).
-Among the risk factors predictive of hospitalization and re-admission for CHF are the lack of knowledge of and adherence to self-care recommendations for the disease such as dietary sodium intake restriction, daily weight monitoring, level of physical activities and medication dosage adherence (14, 24, 27-33).
+Additionally, between one third and two thirds of all medication-related hospital admissions are attributed to non-adherence (10, 13, 23-25).
+Approximately half of hospital re-admission for CHF are the lack of knowledge of and adherence to self-care recommendations for the disease such as dietary sodium intake restriction, daily weight monitoring, level of physical activities and medication dosage adherence (14, 24, 27-33).
 Non-adherence to recommended treatment is common in patients with CHF, leading to reduced quality of life, increased hospitalizations and increased morbidity(34).